 Can I get the first and second dose of a COVID-19 vaccination in a different state or country?

-You don’t have to get your first and second dose at the same location.
+You do not have to get your first and second dose at the same location.
 This includes if you are travelling interstate.

-Your first dose of the vaccine will be recorded in the Australian Immunisation Register (AIR), so your vaccination provider will be able to check which vaccine you received, and when you received that first dose.
+Your first dose of the vaccine will get recorded in the Australian Immunisation Register (AIR).
+This is so your vaccination provider will be able to check which vaccine you received and when you received that first dose.

-Australians who get their first vaccine dose overseas and return to Australia before their second dose can get their second dose in Australia, if the first dose was for a vaccine available in Australia such as the Pfizer, Moderna, AstraZeneca or Novavax vaccines.
+Australians who get their first vaccine dose overseas and return to Australia before their second dose can get their second dose in Australia, if the first dose was for a vaccine available in Australia such as the Pfizer, Moderna or Novavax vaccines.
 However, some of these vaccines are not available to all age groups in Australia.

-If you received a first dose of a COVID-19 vaccine that is not available in Australia while overseas, you can have a different brand to complete the primary vaccination course in Australia.
+If you got a first dose of a COVID-19 vaccine that is not available in Australia while overseas, you can have a different brand to complete the primary vaccination course in Australia.

 More information on overseas immunisation is available via Services Australia.